SoftwareEngineeringToolDemos/dash/README.md

 # ICSE-2014-DASHboards

 Dash provides Mozilla developers with customized dashboards that summarize their current Bugzilla issues.

 ***

 This repository contains information related to the tool Dash presented International Conference on Software Engineering, 2014.
-The tool was originally presented in [this paper] (http://dl.acm.org/citation.cfm?id=2591075) [PDF] (https://cs.uwaterloo.ca/~obaysal/icse14_kononenko_preprint.pdf).
+The tool was originally presented in [this paper] (http://dl.acm.org/citation.cfm?id=2591075)

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
   - [The Official Project Page](https://github.com/okononen/dash)